ProjectRazon/Razon/vault/Computer Science/Networking/index.md

+---
+title: Networking
+tags:
+    - computer-science
+---

-# Networking
+# Introduction

-Computer networking refers to the study, management, and organisation of computer networks.
+**Networking** is the study of how electronic devices communicate with each other.